Paola62010/just-cupcakes/TESTING.md

 No errors are returned for HTML, JavaScript and CSS.

 For Python, there are 5 errors for "line too long" in the settings.py file, which I did not correct in order not to break the code (errors are for AUTH_PASSWORD_VALIDATORS and STATICFILES_STORAGE).
+I don't think there is a way to correct these without breaking the code (the AUTH_PASSWORD_VALIDATORS were already set by Django).

 ## User Stories Testing